gravitational/teleport/rfd/0135-kube-apps-discovery.md

 see [RFD 129](https://github.com/gravitational/teleport/pull/27258).

 We will add capability to use optional annotations to better control transformation of Kubernetes services into Teleport apps.
-By default we will be exposing services as `tcp` apps, since it's the most general type, but annotation or exposed port's `appProtocol` field can be used to specify which protocol to use for the app's URI.
+By default we will be exposing ports on a service that serve HTTP/HTTPS, using different heuristics to determine if it does (described later in annotations section).
+But annotation can be used to specify which protocol to use for the app's URI, including `tcp://...` URIs.

 If Kubernetes service has multiple ports in use, we will expose each port as a separate app, with name of the app including the port's name specified in the service.
-For example, if a service has port 443 exposed with name `tls` and also port `5432` with name `postgres` we will create two apps: `testApp-tls-main-cluster-prod`, `testApp-postgres-main-cluster-prod`.
+For example, if a service has port 443 exposed with name `tls` and also port `4004` with name `metrics` we will create two apps: `testApp-tls-main-cluster-prod`, `testApp-metrics-main-cluster-prod`.
 Names for ports are mandatory in Kubernetes if more than one port is exposed for the service, so we always will be able to use it if we need it.
 User will be able to use annotation to specify preferred port, in that case only app with this port will be created, without port info in the app name.